Please enjoy my notes from Day 4 of the 2016 MTNA conference in San Antonio, Texas! Click here to go back to Day 3.

 Then, a group of us (including the developers of the fabulous Sproutbeat app) went for a late-night stroll to see “The Saga” — a video/art projection show on the San Fernando Cathedral at Main Plaza.
 It is a 25-minute show celebrating the history of San Antonio.

 It was a full and eventful day!
-Stay tuned for Day 5.
+Click here to check out Day 5.